Warnings for Aptensio XR

 Advise patients that APTENSIO XR can be taken with or without food and that they should establish a routine pattern of taking APTENSIO XR with regard to meals.
 For patients who take APTENSIO XR sprinkled over applesauce, the contents of the entire capsule should be consumed immediately; it should not be stored.
 Patients should take the applesauce with sprinkled beads in its entirety without chewing.
 When initiating treatment with APTENSIO XR, provide dosage escalation and administration instructions [see DOSAGE AND ADMINISTRATION].

-Advise patients that there is a potential serious cardiovascular risk including sudden death, myocardial infarction, stroke, and hypertension with APTENSIO XR use.
+Advise patients that there are potential risks to patient with serious cardiac disease, including sudden death, with APTENSIO XR use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see WARNINGS AND PRECAUTIONS].

 Instruct patients that APTENSIO XR can cause elevations of their blood pressure and pulse rate [see WARNINGS AND PRECAUTIONS].